Burned in December, markets see slim chance of ECB action this week

 WORSENING OUTLOOK

-Sensitive to moves in oil, long-term inflation expectations as measured by five-year, five-year breakeven forwards, reached their lowest levels since early October, below 1.60 percent.
+Sensitive to moves in oil, long-term inflation expectations as measured by five-year, five-year breakeven forwards .
+They reached their lowest levels since early October, below 1.60 percent.

 One-year inflation swaps at just below zero show the market expects inflation in the short term to fall from current levels of 0.2 percent rather than head towards the ECB's target of just below 2.0 percent.